nixers-projects/batcot/README.md

                              np <last.fm username>
                              best <message>
                              worst <message>
-.tz     - prints time of the selected time zone, or the one saved by set .np     - returns the song now playing by supplied last.fm username or from set .ping   - pong
+.tz     - prints time of the selected time zone, or the one saved by set, it's
+          also possible to display the time for another user's set timezone .np     - returns the song now playing by supplied last.fm username or from set .ping   - pong
 ```